This post was most recently updated on March 28th, 2023.4 min read.

 With that, You should be golden.
 Good job!

 A couple of caveats I can think of:

 - Copying the files over from Azure Storage is not instant.
 Especially for bigger sites it might take a few minutes after the App Service has restarted.

 - Any runtime write operations to /site or /siteextensions are discarded when the app is recycled

 - Any runtime write operations to /home/data or /home/logfiles are synchronized to the shared content store periodically, but the copy operation is not guaranteed!

 - You won’t get restarts due to “File Server Upgrades” – but you will get them due to “Local Cache Event”

-- Documentation says this might happen any time your site switches from “Shared Content” to “Local Content” – which obviously doesn’t make sense, because it would mean it’s going to restart always after having just restarted and switched over!
+- The documentation says this might happen any time your site switches from “Shared Content” to “Local Content”.
+This obviously doesn’t make sense, because it would mean your site is going to restart always after having just restarted and switched over!